DijoG/MINLAM/README.md

 The **MINLAM** package provides the *fuss_PARALLEL()* function to address Bayesian probability estimation for categorical multimodal data depending on a prior density estimation and an assumed minimum tri-modality.
-Main functionality of **MINLAM** is to provide subpopulation detection and data probability belonging to these subpopulations.
-It is based on the Metrolpolitan-Hastings sampling written by Virgilio Gómez-Rubio for internal integration within the **INLA** package.
+Main functionality of **MINLAM** is to provide subpopulation detection and data probability assignment to these subpopulations.
+The core of **MINLAM** is the Metrolpolitan-Hastings sampling algorithm, written by Virgilio Gómez-Rubio, which is built upon the **INLA** (intergated nested Laplace approximation) package.

 ### Useful Links
 Mixture models by Virgilio Gómez-Rubio: